Speedrunning-Apps/About-Speedrun-Apps/README.md

 **[MC Stronghold Locator](https://github.com/Speedrunning-Tools/MC-Stronghold-Locator)** - This is a script that locates the Stronghold entrance.

-**[Mc Treasure Locator](https://github.com/Speedrunning-Tools/MC-Treasure-Locator)** - This is a script that looks for the Treasure location.
+**[MC Treasure Locator](https://github.com/Speedrunning-Tools/MC-Treasure-Locator)** - This is a script that looks for the Treasure location.

 **More Coming Soon!**